Environment Agency Fishing Licence Products and Pricing 2021

 Re-contact for further research

-If you give your consent when asked at the end of the survey, Qa will pass your name and contact details to the Environment Agency so they can re-contact you for future research they may undertake into improving their support to people at risk of flooding.
+You will be asked at the end of the survey if you would be happy to be re-contacted by Qa Research for future research about the issues covered in the survey.
 Saying ‘Yes’ does not commit you to taking part, just being approached to take part.
 This re-contact would take place within 12 months.